 Our second choice is Arai’s latest entry into the retro market and earns them a well-deserved spot on our list with the beautifully constructed Rapide (also known as the Concept X).

 Sporting a wide range of colours and designs, the Rapide’s unique feature is its chin section, which has a distinctive square jawline, harking back to 80’s style helmets whilst having all the accoutrements of a modern helmet.

 Our favourite, the ‘Number’ model, is a unique design that ramps up the retro in several different colour schemes.

-Arai have improved the visor plate design on the Rapide.
+Arai has improved the visor plate design on the Rapide.
 They are practically flush to the helmet which is a departure compared to previous Arai models.

 It has a really robust and easy to use visor catch and comms speakers fit neatly into pre-cut pockets in the cheek pads (rather than the EPS layer), there are neat brow vents built into the visor and a switch to close the chin vents.

 - Great range of colours

 8. Qwart Phoenix